A Generalized Newton Method for Subgradient Systems: Introduction and Overview

-where ${\rm Prox}_\lm\ph(x)$ stands for the {\em proximal mapping} of $\ph$ corresponding to a constructive choice of the parameter $\lm>0$.
+{One of the} generalized Newton algorithms, which is designed in this paper to solve the subgradient inclusion \eqref{subgra-inc}, is also based on the second-order subdifferential $\partial^2\ph$ with replacing \eqref{newtonC11} by where ${\rm Prox}_\lm\ph(x)$ stands for the {\em proximal mapping} of $\ph$ corresponding to a constructive choice of the parameter $\lm>0$.
 This form is shown to be closely related to the Newton-type algorithm developed by Mordukhovich and Sarabi \cite{BorisEbrahim}, in terms of Moreau envelopes with somewhat different choice of parameters, to find tilt-stable minimizers of prox-regular and subdifferentially continuous functions $\ph$.
-The latter is not an ultimate framework of \eqref{subgra-inc}.
+As mentioned, the latter is not an ultimate framework of \eqref{subgra-inc}.

 Here we develop a new approach to solvability of systems \eqref{subgra-prox} with respect to the directions $d^k$ and to local superlinear convergence of iterates $x^k\to\ox$ under certain {\em metric regularity} and {\em subregularity} properties of the subdifferential mapping $\partial\ph$.
 In particular, all our assumptions hold if $\partial\ph$ is semismooth$^*$ at the reference point and {\em strongly metrically regular} around it.
-As shown by Drusvyatskiy and Lewis \cite{dl} for prox-regular and subdifferentially continuous functions, the latter property is equivalent to tilt stability of $\ox$ required by Mordukhovich and Sarabi \cite{BorisEbrahim} {\em provided that} $\ox$ is a local minimizer of $\ph$, which is not assumed here.
+As shown by Drusvyatskiy and Lewis \cite{dl}, for the class of prox-regular and subdifferentially continuous functions the latter property is equivalent to tilt stability of $\ox$ required by Mordukhovich and Sarabi \cite{BorisEbrahim} {\em provided that} $\ox$ is a local minimizer of $\ph$, which is not assumed in this paper.

-The developed generalized Newton algorithm for subgradient inclusions is finally applied to solving a major class of nonsmooth {\em Lasso problems} that appear in practical models of statistics, machine learning, etc. For such problems we compute the second-order subdifferential and the proximal mapping from \eqref{subgra-prox} entirely in terms of the given data, derive explicit calculation formulas, and then provide a numerical implementation in a testing example.
-The rest of the paper is organized as follows.
-Section~\ref{prel} presents and discusses those notions of variational analysis and generalized differentiation, which are broadly used in the formulations and proofs of the main results obtained below.